I m Pregnant and My Husband Wants a Divorce: Protect Rights

 Be positive.
 He wants to divorce you.
 At least he is clear to you about his intention.
 But, this person cheated on her girlfriend while he had a baby with another woman.
 Just imagine the situation of both of the ladies!

-#5.
-Take care of yourself:
+5. Take care of yourself

 Taking care of yourself physically and emotionally during this time is essential.
 Make sure to eat healthy, exercise, and get enough sleep.
-Taking some time will help you stay sane during this chaotic period.

 You should also try to avoid any unhealthy coping mechanisms, such as drinking or using drugs These can make the situation worse and lead to further problems down the road.
+Always remember that you are not alone at this moment.

-#6.
-Make a plan:
+6. Make a plan

 It’s essential to have the plan to know what will happen next.
 This can help you feel more in control of the situation and less uncertain about the future.

-Sit down with your husband and devise a parenting plan that works for both of you.
-If you can’t agree on everything, that’s OK!
+If you can’t agree on everything, that’s ok!
 The important thing is to have a general idea of what each of you wants and needs.

+These services can help cover essentials such as food, healthcare, and childcare during and after your pregnancy.
 Making a plan will help ease some of the anxiety and stress you’re feeling.

-#7.
-Be mentally strong:
+7. Be mentally strong

 Let him go if he wants to, as you don’t want a man who doesn’t want to be with you.
 It will only make things harder for you if you try to convince him to stay.